leonidpur/thriftvsgrpc/README.md

 ## Special technologies
 gRPC is more than idiomatic RPC.
 Examples of thechnologines absent in Thrift are:

 **Streams** - Similar to Websocket’s opposite traffic.
 Server can return not just concrete data but a “stream”.
 Client can read the stream as long as Server sends new data.
 Thrift has no such“callbacks”.
-If you Thrift’s server has incoming data you should create opposite Server on Client-side
+If you Thrift’s server has data to push you should create opposite Server on Client-side

 **gRPC/Protobuf Arena** - reuse of memory from pool for frequent object creations

-**gRPC call cancelation** -
+**gRPC call cancelation** - Client can terminate request explicitly or by timeout untill it has returned.

 ## Conclusion
 Which one to choose?

 *Thrift* looks preferable when you:
-Looks for mature time-tested idiomatic RPC
+* Look for mature, time-tested idiomatic RPC
-May overwrite specific components if you have custom transport, encoding e.t.c Have model of limited scale and looking for the best performer (somewhat sort real-time)  for that concrete model You need to economize resources (Embedded platform) Your language is not supported by gRPC/Protobuf (For example, Rust)
+* May overwrite specific components if you have custom transport, encoding e.t.c
+* Have model of limited scale and look for the best performer (somewhat sort real-time) for that concrete model
+* You need to economize resources (Embedded platform)
+* Your language is not supported by gRPC/Protobuf (For example, Rust)

-Choose *gRpc/Protobuf* if you:
+Choose *gRpc/Protobuf* if:
-Your model is scalable (think load-balancing)
+* Your model is scalable (think load-balancing)
-You have data pushes from servers (think streams)
+* You have data pushes from servers (think streams)
-Your have discovered important primitive types not supported by Thrift in the best way Your custom data types are over-complicated and you want memory optimization (Arena) You what to cancel long calls
+* You have discovered important primitive types, which are not supported by Thrift in the best way
+* Your custom data types are over-complicated and you want memory optimization (Arena)
+* You want to cancel long calls

 Best wishes!